CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-bigquery.md

   <figcaption>Resources Side Bar</figcaption>
 </figure>

 If you click on the arrow beside programs project name, you can see an expanded view of the resources in the project.
 You can think of these as folders in a traditional file system, but instead of storing files, we are store tables of data.
-You can further explore what tables and data is in each folder by clicking on the arrow beside each folder as seen in the ***Exploring Tables In BigQuery*** figure.
+You can further explore what tables and data are in each folder by clicking on the arrow beside each folder as seen in the ***Exploring Tables In BigQuery*** figure.

 <figure align="center">